yh63935/pancake-recipe/README.md

-# pancake-recipe
+# pancake-recipe-blog
-# This is a responsive recipe blog web page.
+ This is a responsive blog page for a pancake recipe.

 <!-- TABLE OF CONTENTS -->
 <details>